 When does the season start and finish?

 The season usually begins the last full week of July and ends after the National Tournament at the end of October.
+(Please note: Only the Boys D1 and Girls D1 teams attend the National Tournament.
+All other teams are finished at the State Tournament.)

 How many games does the team play?